cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This specification considers different application scenarios.
 This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of communication partners.
-Moreover, when identities are used they may or may not have to be kept confidential.
+Moreover, when identities are used they may or may not need to be kept confidential.
 Depending on the application's requirements identity information of the communication partners may or may not mandatorily need to be integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}).

 The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation